vantage-sh/docs.vantage.sh/docs/active_resources.md

 ### EC2 Rightsizing Recommendations

 For EC2 instances where Vantage identifies rightsizing opportunities, the **Rightsizing** tab is displayed with recommendations.
 See the [Cost Recommendations](/cost_recommendations) documentation for details.

+### Kubernetes Rightsizing Recommendations

+For Kubernetes workloads where Vantage identifies rightsizing opportunities, the **Rightsizing** tab is displayed with recommendations.
+See the [Cost Recommendations](/cost_recommendations#kubernetes-rightsizing) documentation for details on how to view and use this information.

 ### CloudWatch Metrics